 Read how APLU is leading the charge amongst Public Research Universities Advancing Digital Inclusion.

-With support from the United States Department of Agriculture’s National Institute for Food and Agriculture, APLU is hosting a two-part conference exploring the intersection of the economic impact of broadband in rural communities and smart agriculture applications of broadband.
-APLU will convene university, Extension, agriculture, economic development, and rural community leaders for the first of two conference on these issues; We invite all interested parties to learn more about the January 27th virtual conference.
+With support from the United States Department of Agriculture’s National Institute for Food and Agriculture, APLU hosted a virtual conference exploring the intersection of the economic impact of broadband in rural communities and smart agriculture applications of broadband.
+This Jan 27th conference convened university, Extension, agriculture, economic development, and rural community leaders for the first of two conference on these issues.
+Available resources include:

-APLU is highlighting the work of public universities and identifying unanswered questions to advance the state of knowledge on rural broadband issues.
+APLU will continue to highlight the work of public universities and identifying unanswered questions to advance the state of knowledge on rural broadband issues.
 The association will work with researchers, extension professionals, and other stakeholders to examine the potential impact of broadband on farms through smart agriculture applications.
 APLU will also explore potential spillover effects of farm broadband adoption in areas such as education, manufacturing, and non-farm businesses.